davidben/tls-trust-expressions/pki-transition-strategies.md

 Finally, older clients would not have an updated intermediate set and would need to be served the cross-sign.
 These older clients incur extra bandwidth cost.
 While these older clients are likely rarer, they are also likely weaker, so some deployments may prefer another tradeoff.

-### Trust Expressions with Cross-Sign
+### Trust Anchor Negotation with Cross-Sign

-Trust expressions, with its ACME extensions, can directly support rotation.
+The two trust anchor negotiation drafts, with the ACME extension, can directly support rotation.
 The ACME server provides two chains, one with the cross-sign and one without the cross-sign, for TLS clients that trust the old root and the new root, respectively.
-If the trust expression matches the shorter chain, the server will send it.
+If the client supports the shorter chain, the server will send it.
 Otherwise, it will send the longer chain.

 The multiple certificate provisioning mechanism on the ACME side ensures this can proceed automatically, without manual configuration by the server operator.

 As above, older clients would need to be served the cross-sign and incur extra bandwidth costs.
 While these older clients are likely rarer, they are also likely weaker, so some deployments may prefer another tradeoff.
-However, trust expressions enable deployments to navigate this tradeoff, as discussed below.
+However, trust anchor negotiation enables deployments to navigate this tradeoff, as discussed below.

-### Trust Expressions with Parallel Issuance
+### Trust Anchor Negotation with Parallel Issuance

-Trust expressions enable a second deployment strategy.
+Trust anchor negotiation enable a second deployment strategy.
 Rather than cross-signing the new key with the old one, the CA could operate both roots in parallel.
 Whenever a subscriber requests a certificate, it issues two parallel chains.
 As above, the ACME extensions automate this: the CA simply provides both chains, and server software automatically selects between the two.

 This is a trade-off between CA operational burden and bandwidth.
 Parallel issuance means the CA must maintain two instances of issuing infrastructure.
 But, by doing so, they keep the chains for both the old and new roots small.